Battle-Line-Productions/CommuniQueueV2/ProjectPlan.md

 - Authorization ensures only appropriate users can view logs

 ## Epic 5: Template System

+**Description:**
+Template System is the creative and operational heart of CommuniQueue.
+This epic encompasses everything related to authoring, editing, versioning, and managing notification templates (across email, SMS, webhook).
+It delivers advanced features—rich editors, type-aware validation, robust version control, permissioned publishing, and recipient management—to make messaging both dynamic and safe.
+By providing repeatable, reusable, and auditable templates, CommuniQueue saves organizations time, reduces errors, and aligns their messaging with compliance (marketing vs transactional distinctions, approval flows).
+This system is made to support both rapid testing and rock-solid production use—enabling “build, test, ready” states, version rollback, and personalizations at scale.

+**Why:**
+- Eliminates message duplication and inconsistent branding/errors.
+- Enables separation of responsibilities (content owners, reviewers, publishers).
+- Supports compliance (retain versions for legal, manage “live” content rigorously).
+- Makes powerful personalization simple and reusable across campaigns and messages.

+**What Success Looks Like:**
+- Users confidently build and evolve templates without fear of breaking production.
+- There’s traceability for every change—who, what, when, for every version.
+- Templates are reusable, copyable, and can be tested safely before use.
+- The platform makes it easy to support new message types in the future.

 ### Feature 5.1: Template Management
 This feature implements the core template management functionality.
 It includes creating the Template entity model and database schema, implementing CRUD operations for templates, building template listing and dashboard UI components, implementing state management for template workflow stages (Building/Testing/Ready), and handling different template types (Email/SMS/Webhook).